-Here’s a secret you didn’t know: Developers hate your retros.
-Not all developers and hopefully not all of your retros, but at some point, a developer has sat in one of your meetings and thought “this retro sucks”.
-You might wonder if this is a problem, but at the heart of agile lies one key concept, continuous improvement.
+Here’s a secret: Developers hate your retros.
+Not all developers and hopefully not all of your retros, but at some point, a developer has sat there and thought “this retro sucks”.
+It’s a serious problem, and at the heart of it lies one key concept: continuous improvement.

-We go into retros with the ambition to change the world, but sometimes we leave with a deflating reminder of the hierarchical corporate structure we work in, having defeated brilliant ideas before the retro has even ended.
-All too often we make a wish list of things that need to change but these things never get discussed any further than the retro they were raised in.
-It doesn’t need to be like this.
+We go into retros with big ambitions, but sometimes leave with a deflating reminder of the hierarchical corporate structure we work in, having seen brilliant ideas die before the retro even ended.
+All too often, we bring up things that need to change never only to see those things never mentioned again.

 One popular new feature of Scatterspoke, Team Pulse, addresses a common “catch 22” situation by allowing common retro themes to be shared with the management team in an anonymised way, without breaking the safe space and confidential nature of the retrospective.

 Developers hate retros when the same person dominates the meeting every time, raising only the issues that are important to them, and proposing only their solutions.

 It’s a common trope that “developers are introverts”, but many simply save their verbal contributions for the times when they think they will be most effective.
 If you actually work with developers, you’ll know that they commonly have strongly held opinions and often aren’t afraid to voice them.

 Because of this, one voice can easily dominant the room, but sometimes the best ideas come from the quietest voices.